 The purpose of the Protocol, along with the underlying treaty, is to promote and facilitate trade and investment between the United States and Spain.
-The proposed Protocol provides an exemption from source-country withholding on certain direct dividend payments and limits source-country taxation on all other dividends and branch profits, consistent with the U.S. Model Tax Treaty.
-The proposed protocol also exempts from source-country withholding cross-border payments of interest, royalties, and capital gains in a manner consistent with the U.S. Model.
+The proposed Protocol provides an exemption from source-country withholding on certain direct dividend payments and limits source-country taxation on all other dividends and branch profits, consistent with the 2006 U.S. Model Income Tax Treat ("the U.S. Model").
+The proposed Protocol also exempts from source-country withholding cross-border payments of interest, royalties, and capital gains in a manner consistent with the U.S. Model.
 The Protocol contains rigorous protections designed to protect against "treaty shopping," which is the inappropriate use of a tax treaty by third-country residents, and provisions to ensure the exchange of information between tax authorities in both countries.
-While the proposed Protocol generally follows the 2006 U.S. Model Income Tax Treaty (the "U.S. Model"), it deviates from the U.S. Model in certain respects discussed below.
+While the proposed Protocol generally follows the U.S. Model, it deviates from the U.S. Model in certain respects discussed below.

 II.
-BACKGROUND
+Background